Approximate Gram-Matrix Interpolation for Wideband Massive MU-MIMO Systems: Introduction

 \subsection{Paper Outline}

-The rest of the paper is organized as follows. \fref{sec:prereq} introduces the necessary prerequisites. \fref{sec:grammatrixcomputation} proposes our exact and approximate interpolation-based Gram matrix computation algorithms. \fref{sec:errorbound} and \fref{sec:complexityanalysis} provide an approximation error and complexity analysis of the proposed approximate interpolation methods, respectively. \fref{sec:numericalresults} shows numerical simulation results.
+The rest of the paper is organized as follows. \fref{sec:prereq} introduces the necessary prerequisites. \fref{sec:grammatrixcomputation} proposes our exact and approximate interpolation-based Gram matrix computation algorithms. \fref{sec:errorbound} and \fref{sec:complexityanalysis} provide an analysis of the approximation error and complexity for the proposed approximate interpolation methods, respectively. \fref{sec:numericalresults} shows numerical results.
 We conclude in \fref{sec:conclusions}.